.

 10. Training and Change Management

-• Objective: Prepare the end-users to transition to the new laboratory information system.
+• Objective: Prepare end users to transition to the new laboratory information system.

 • Develop and deliver training programs tailored to various user groups.